argumentativeyouth/modern-gaze/_posts/2020-02-23-ahalya-challenging-the-ethics-and-morality-of-the-scriptures.md

 To prove it, he lets Goutam to touch the stone and then go upstairs to Ahalya.

 Indra, who is clearly attracted to Ahalya, does as he is told.
+Apparently, the stone works.
+But whether or not Ahalya is aware of the disguise isn't clear in the film.
+Nor is it relevant.

+The film, after all, challenges the mytical story, in two ways:

+One, unlike in the actual story, here, Goutam asks Indra to use the stone and take the guise of Goutam, then go upstairs to his wife.

+Second, Ahalya is not punished here.
+Only Indra is...
+How?
+Watch the film.

+But that Ahalya is not punished here does not, in no way, mean the film has a feminist angle to it as claimed by [this article](https://www.indiatoday.in/movies/reviews/story/ahalya-sujoy-ghoshs-short-film-is-not-just-about-the-suspense-radhika-apte-soumitra-chatterjee-tota-roy-chowdhury-283967-2015-07-22).